mosmn/Notes/sections/theo/statistics/intro.md

-Sure, here are the organized notes using Markdown:

 ## What & Why Statistics?
 - Almost every day you are exposed to statistics, e.g.:
     - The number of Americans with diabetes will nearly double in the next 25 years.
 (Source: Diabetes Care)